YiWangVanier/Programming1/Project/FinalProject.md

   4. `String province`
   5. `String postalCode`
   6. `String country`

 - Methods

   1. `static boolean isPostalCodeValid(String postalCode)`     // checks if a postcode is valid or not.
-The length of a postal code can either be 6 or 7, if the length is 6, then it must follow the format: `CDCDCD`, where C is a character, while D is a digit.
-Case-insensitive; if the length is 7, then it must follow the format: `CDC DCD`.
-The method is Case-insensitive.
-Note: this method is a static method, which means it requires a parameter of `postalCode` instead of using the field `postalCode`, the reason of this is because this method should be called in the consturctor, before assigning the input `postalCode` to the field `postalCode`, only valid `postalCode` will be assigned to fields, or `null` will be assigned
+The length of a postal code can either be `6` or `7`,
+     1. if the length is `6`, then it must follow the format: `CDCDCD`,
+     2. if the length is `7`, then it must follow the format: `CDC DCD`.
+     3. where `C` is a character, while `D` is a digit.
+Case-insensitive;
+     4. Note: this method is a static method, which means it requires a parameter of `postalCode` instead of using the field `postalCode`, the reason of this is because this method should be called in the constructor, before assigning the input `postalCode` to the field `postalCode`, only valid `postalCode` will be assigned to fields, or `null` will be assigned
-  2. All argument Constructor, in which it will directly assign the paramter to fields, except `postalCode`, the method `isPostalCodeValid()` will first be called to check if the parameter `postalCode` is valid or not, if it is valid, then assign it with all character uppercase to the field.
+  2. All argument Constructor, in which the method `isPostalCodeValid()` will first be called to check if the parameter `postalCode` is valid or not, if it is valid, then set all fields, while postal code with all character uppercase to the field, else set everything as `null`.
   3. toString
   4. equals
   5. getter
   6. setter

 ## Class 2

+A class of `Department` that contains

+- Fields

+1. `String departmentId` // 2-digits starts with a character `D`
+2. `String departmentName`
+3. `static int nextId` // indicates the next ID that will be used

+* Methods

+1. `boolean validateDepartmentName(String departmentName)` // checks if a department name is valid or not, a department name should only contain letters or space

+## Class 3

 A class of `Student` that contains